sebastian-schlecht/highway/README.md

 ## Testing
 To run the test suite, install development dependencies ```pip install -e .test```.
 From the project root, run ```pytest```.

+## Benchmarking
+Benchmark scripts are located in the folder ```benchmarks```.
+Right now, we measured that inter-process communication roughly maxes out at 500 Mbytes/s (depending on the machine you're using).
+For TCP communication we measured roughly 120Mbytes/s to be the upper limit (again, depends on the machine you're using but this may provide an idea where we're heading).